 Why not use regular simple syrup in your Old Fashioned cocktail?
 You totally can – however, since rich syrup has a higher ratio of sugar to water, it allows you to add the required sweetness without diluting the drink as much as regular simple syrup would.

 A rich simple syrup is easy to make – just combine 2 parts sugar and 1 part water in a pan.
 For home use, 1 cup sugar and a ½ cup water makes plenty of syrup.
 Set the heat to low and stir the mixture until the sugar is dissolved, being sure to not let the syrup boil.
 Once the sugar is dissolved, turn the heat off and let the sugar cool completely before using.

 3. Not Too Much Bitters

-Made by concentrating the flavors of spices and bitter tree bark in alcohol, bitters are a classic cocktail ingredient.
+Made by concentrating the flavors of spices and bitter tree bark in alcohol, bitters are a classic cocktail ingredient and necessary for a good Old Fashioned.
 A little goes a long way.
 Add 2-3 drops and your Old Fashioned will have much more depth and complexity.
 Add a few more drops and the bitters will begin to overpower and cover up all but the most aggressive flavors in your whiskey.
 There are many great craft bitters to experiment with, but always make sure to have a bottle of the classic Angostura on hand.